Bantu expansion: History and development

-The oldest pottery found in an area inhabited by Bantu speakers (Shum Laka in northern Cameroon) dates to 5000 BCE.
+The oldest pottery found in an area inhabited by Bantu speakers (Shum Laka in northern Cameroon) dates to 5000 BC.
 The Proto-Bantu speakers lived in villages and grew palm oil, nuts, grains, and possibly yams.
 They used stone tools, had goats and guinea fowl, and built boats used for fishing.

-Despite intensive research, the cause of the Bantu expansion, and that of the directions taken, is still unclear, (Note: An initial idea that the dispersal was caused by population pressure following the introduction of farming is generally now discounted.) leading some scholars to believe it began by accident.
+Despite intensive research, the cause of the Bantu expansion, and that of the directions taken, is still unclear, (Note: An initial idea that the dispersal was caused by population pressure following the introduction of farming is generally now discounted.) leading some scholars to think it began by accident.
 There is however consensus that there were multiple dispersal events.

 c.
-5000 BCE to c.
-500 CE
+5000 BC to c.
+500 AD

-It seems likely that the expansion of the Bantu-speaking people from their core region in West Africa began around 4000–3500 BCE.
 It is unclear whether the first dispersal scenario resulted in migration or multiple smaller dispersals occurring at different times.
-Although early models posited that the early speakers were both iron-using and agricultural, definitive archaeological evidence that they used iron does not appear until as late as 400 BCE, though they were agricultural.
+Although early models posited that the early speakers were both iron-using and agricultural, definitive archaeological evidence that they used iron does not appear until as late as 400 BC, though they were agricultural.
 The Bantu-speaking people split into two broad groups which dispersed in different directions, termed the "Western Stream" and the "Eastern Stream".

 Western Stream

-Sites south of Shum Laka (in southern Cameroon and Gabon) indicate the Western Stream began between 5000 and 3000 BCE.
-Initial progress was very slow, and central Cameroon was only reached around 1500 BCE.
+Sites south of Shum Laka (in southern Cameroon and Gabon) indicate the Western Stream began between 5000 and 3000 BC.
+Initial progress was very slow, and central Cameroon was only reached around 1500 BC.
 This slowness was due to the initial lack of iron tools which would have made clearing the forest considerably easier, and the Western Stream likely followed the coast and the major rivers of the Congo system southward.
 They may also have used the sea to reach the southern end of the rainforest.
-It is thought that the degradation of the West-Central African rainforest by climate change between 2000 BCE and 500 BCE aided the expansion.
-They reached central Angola by around 500 BCE.
+It is thought that the degradation of the West-Central African rainforest by climate change between 2000 BC and 500 BC aided the expansion.
+They reached the southern fringe of the forest by around 500 BC.